• Skip to primary navigation

 Poke a few holes (or cut a fancy design) into your top crust.
 Place it on the top and lightly press the edges together to seal the pie.
 Cut off any overhang and crimp the edges.

-Store in the refrigerator for up to several days.
+Store in the refrigerator for up to four or five days.

 This is an old-time classic Pennsylvania Dutch pie recipe.
-I honestly don't know if the Amish in other communities eats Apple Schnitz pie.
+I honestly don't know if the Amish in other communities eat Apple Schnitz pie with their church dinner.

 More Amish Pie Recipes